 Hormonal changes, combined with social pressures, can create a “perfect storm,” for an eating disorder to develop.
 Not only are women dealing with tremendous hormonal changes, but they might find themselves strugglling with other life transitions such as adult children leaving home, looking after elderly parents, or even marital breakdown.

 This list (not comprehensive) of life events can be triggers for a new or long-standing issue of emotional eating and binge eating:

 - Children moving out (or moving back in)

 - Aging parents

 - Becoming a grandparent

-Women in their 40s might have yo-yo dieting for years knowing that they’re emotional or binge eaters, they know that the cycle of Quick Fix dieting is no longer going to work to manage their weight, and they are finally able to be open about their eating disorder and find help from an eating disorder specialist.
+Equally women in their 40’s and early 50’s might have struggled with yo-yo dieting for years, knowing that they are emotional or binge eaters.
+They know that the cycle of Quick Fix dieting is no longer working to manage their weight, and they may also have reached a time when are finally able to be open about their disordered eating, and their past – and finally ask for help from a health professional.